Tegatheprogrammer/Chatbot2/README.md

 ✔️ Verify that all files are in the same folder.

 ✔️ Check that the .env file exists and contains the correct API keys.

-✔️ If port 5002 is in use, try changing the port number in app.py.

 ✔️ Restart your computer if the port is still busy.